How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

 You can easily register your business with Better Legal.
 They help new companies through the LLC formation process.
-They offer a simple business formation solution that is available in all 50 states in as fast as 1-3 days.
+They offer a simple business formation solution that is available in all fifty states in as fast as 1-3 days.

 Find your first clients by making your business visible offline and online.
 Here are a few ways to market your business:

 - Professional website – a professional website for your tax preparation business is an essential marketing tool in this digital age.
-Make sure that your website has excellent content, is search engine optimized and responsive.
+Make sure that your website has excellent content, and is search engine optimized and responsive.
 It’s also good to post blogs on topics concerning the industry to get your website ranking up.

 - Social media – of course, you should harness the power of social media in promoting your home-based tax preparation business.
-Social media is free, easy to use and everyone’s in it, so using it makes perfect sense.
+Social media is free, easy to use and everyone’s on it, so using it makes perfect sense.
 You can drive traffic and engagement with both organic and paid campaigns.
 You can also use social media to promote your business website.